nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```

 Examples:
-- `mark 1` will mark the 1st student as absent.
+- `unmark 1` will mark the 1st student as absent.
-- `mark 2,3,4` will mark the 2nd, 3rd and 4th students as absent.
+- `unmark 2,3,4` will mark the 2nd, 3rd and 4th students as absent.

 ### View the overall attendance of the session: `attendance`